aiidateam/aiida-quantumespresso/docs/source/topics/protocol.md

 | `fast`        | 4e-10                | 1e-4                    | 1e-3              |
 | `balanced`    | 2e-10                | 1e-5                    | 1e-4              |
 | `stringent`   | 1e-10                | 5e-6                    | 5e-5              |

+## Periodicity

+The protocols were developed for fully periodic (3D) systems.
+For structures that are not periodic in all three directions, `get_builder_from_protocol()` issues a warning: check the parameters carefully and use the `overrides` to set any keywords needed to handle the non-periodicity.

+2D systems must be periodic in the x-y plane, i.e. `pbc = (True, True, False)`, for which [`assume_isolated`](https://www.quantum-espresso.org/Doc/INPUT_PW.html) is set to `'2D'`.
+Any other 2D orientation raises a `ValueError`: rotate the structure such that the vacuum is along the z-axis.

 ## Magnetism